 Search for more online support groups for parents/caregivers:

 Click here ==> NAASCA: Online Resources

 Search for local support groups for parents/caregivers and children:

 Click here ==> NAASCA: Search Local Support Groups

 Recommended Books for parents and caregivers

-Reading books written by family members or caregivers of child sexual abuse victims can provide valuable insights and a sense of confirmation about whatever you may be feeling or experiencing.
-Some books that have been recommended to us are:
+As a parent of an abused child, it is also important to understand your own feelings as well.
+Reading books written by family members or caregivers of child sexual abuse victims can provide valuable insights and a sense of confirmation about whatever you may be feeling or experiencing as the child’s parent or custodian.

 Help for Your Child